bamos/bamos.github.io/_posts/2014-07-05-mpv-lua-scripting.md

 ## Registering keybindings.
-Lastly, register the keybindings with [mp][lua-mp] by specifying the key to press, the title, and Lua function.
+Lastly, register the keybindings with [mp][lua-mp] by specifying the key to press, the title, and Lua function

 {% highlight lua %}
 -- Set key bindings.